Justin Herbert Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 - In last week's matchup with the Broncos, Herbert completed 71.0% of his passes for 237 yards, while tossing two touchdowns.

-- Herbert has put up 809 passing yards (269.7 ypg) on 71-of-104 with five touchdowns against three interceptions over his last three games.
+- Herbert has thrown for 809 yards (269.7 ypg) on 71-of-104 passing with five touchdowns and three interceptions over his last three games.

 Herbert's Los Angeles Teammates